Skip to Content

 Snorkeling with sea turtles is a favorite thing to do on Maui

-And if you take a tour or rent a car to drive the Road to Hana, you’ll encounter some gorgeous Maui waterfalls, a bamboo forest and black sand beaches.
+And if you take a Road to Hana tour (or rent a car to drive to Hana yourself), you’ll encounter some gorgeous Maui waterfalls, a bamboo forest and black sand beaches.

 But as luscious as it is, Maui is also really child-friendly.